 If you are lucky enough to have a higher-end amp or pedal by Roland or Boss, you know that many of their products have footswitch options.
 A footswitch enables you to turn a certain effect on or off on an amp, allow you to scroll through memory banks on a multi-effects pedal, or do any number of things that would otherwise be controlled by turning knobs.
-I have a Roland AC-90 acoustic amp and a Boss ME-50 effects unit and they both have footswitch options (my RC-20XL could also use this upgrade).

 The obvious purchase to cover this need would have been a Boss FS-6 or similar footswitch pedal.
 However, the Boss switches only run on batteries and I’d rather plug straight into the wall (it saves batteries and hassle).
 That prompted some more research and I found out that you can make your own FS-6 style replacement footswitch very easily and cheaply (and it doesn’t even NEED batteries!).